keycloakify/keycloakify/README.md

 > [It features major improvements](https://github.com/InseeFrLab/keycloakify#600).
 > Checkout [the migration guide](https://docs.keycloakify.dev/v5-to-v6).

 # Changelog highlights

+## 6.9.0

+-   Widows compat (thanks to @lordvlad, [see PR](https://github.com/InseeFrLab/keycloakify/pull/226)).
+WSL is no longer required 🎉

 ## 6.8.4

 -   `@emotion/react` is no longer a peer dependency of Keycloakify.

 ## 6.8.0